 Where is K’gari (Fraser Island)?

-K’gari (Fraser Island) is Queensland largest island, located in the south of the region.
+K’gari (Fraser Island) is Queensland‘s largest island and the world’s largest sand island.
 It can be reached by ferry from Hervey Bay (domestic airport / 3h30 by car from Brisbane) and Rainbow Beach (2h45 by car from Brisbane).
-If you’re wondering if it better to go to Fraser Island from Rainbow Beach or Hervey Bay, read this.
+If you’re wondering if it is better to go to Fraser Island from Rainbow Beach or Hervey Bay, read this.

 If you are not hiking, a 4WD vehicle and permits are required to drive on the island.
 Check out these itineraries for more information.